upcliujie/mesa/src/amd/compiler/README-ISA.md

 "is equivalent to an `S_CBRANCH` with extra math", so the subvector loop handling in ACO is done according to the `s_cbranch` doc.

+## RDNA `s_endpgm`

+The documentation says:

+> The hardware implicitly executes S_WAITCNT 0 and S_WAITCNT_VSCNT 0
+> before executing this instruction.

+What the doc doesn't say is that in case of NGG (and legacy VS) when there are no param exports (`NO_PC_EXPORT=1`) the hardware will start clipping and rasterization as soon as it encounters a position export with `done=1`, without waiting for the current stage to finish.
+Even PS waves can start before VS finishes.

+This means that in this edge case, any store performed by the VS is not guaranteed to be complete, so we need to manually make sure to insert wait instructions before the position exports.

 # Hardware Bugs

 ## SMEM corrupts VCCZ on SI/CI